elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> JavaScript is an interpreted
+      <strong>Interview Response:</strong> JavaScript is an interpreted language.
-      programming language.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> Programs written in a compiled language are directly translated by the target machine.
-With interpreted languages, the source code is not directly translated by the target machine.
-Instead, another program, the interpreter, reads and executes the code.
-Simply put: JavaScript is an interpreted language.
+      <strong>Technical Response:</strong> In a compiled language, the target machine directly translates the program.
+The target machine does not translate the source code directly into an interpreted language.
+Instead, a different program, an interpreter, reads and executes the code.
+In simple terms: JavaScript is an interpreted language.
     </div>
   </div>
 </details>

 ---

-### What is the name of the JS scripting language specification called?
+### What is the name of the JavaScript scripting language specification called?

 <details>
   <summary>